 The bottom line?
 With real loyalty metrics, a brand doesn’t have to invent a happy ending.
 It can actually write one.

-Contributed to BSI by: Robert Passikoff, President, Brand Keys
+Contributed to Branding Strategy Insider by: Robert Passikoff, President, Brand Keys